There are various medical school rankings out there, and it isn't always obvious which ones to take into consideration.

 The Guardian does offer more insights for graduates looking to get into medicine.
 Student satisfaction is their main focus, and is always important to consider, as is the amount of staff support and feedback you receive.

 Based on our analysis, we think there are other more significant factors to base your decision on.
 Since the subject is so competitive, the major hurdle for most entrants will be getting into any medical school.
-Another critical factor for many students is location, which is not considered by the league tables.
+This means:

-Succeed in your Medical School interview.
-Start today for only £10
+Succeed in your medical school interview.
+Start today for only £25

 Write your personal statement.
 Try Medify Today